IsThatYou/User_Query_Visz/README.md

 also make sure you have a `embed/` folder which contains pretrained word embeddings.
 And don't forget to put your data inside `data/`

 ## Examples
+frenquency based clustering for CNN
 [![frenquency based clustering for CNN](snapshot/freq_cnn.png)]()

-[![Universal Sentence Encoder based clustering for CNN](snapshot/USE_cnn.png)]()
+Universal Sentence Encoder based clustering for CNN [![Universal Sentence Encoder based clustering for CNN](snapshot/USE_cnn.png)]()

-[![An example of the insights brought by Universal Sentence Encoder](snapshot/USE2.png)]()
+An example of the insights brought by Universal Sentence Encoder [![An example of the insights brought by Universal Sentence Encoder](snapshot/USE2.png)]()